mikerapa/FolderWatcher/README.md

  - [ ] Pause - ability to temporarily discontinue file events, but not stop the watcher
  - [ ] Clear - remove all watched folders and watched files
  - [ ] Override Interval - the cycle interval (rate at which the file system is polled for changes) is automatically set based on the number of files being watched.
-There is no feature to everride that value.
+There is no feature to override that value.